 There may be a CTA at the bottom of the email to try to engage them more, but it’s not the focus on the email.

 Emails that do what you’ve said they would or those that are aimed specifically at giving the customer a special offer, relevant information, or personalized attention at relational.
 Examples of these could be birthday emails (which you should absolutely do if possible, by the way)., curated content suggestions, free gifts, newsletters, etc.

 Relational emails usually have links within and a CTA.
 The CTA may be the main focus of the email, or there may be a few soft CTAs sprinkled throughout the content.
 In general, relational emails are those that accomplish the mission you set out to do and give readers what they signed up for.

 Emails with the sole purpose of promoting your company, products, or services are promotional emails.
 These emails have no other purpose but to promote something about you or what you’re offering, such as sending an SEO proposal template.

 Some emails may fall outside of these 3 categories, but these are the basic types of emails you’ll be sending to your customers throughout your campaign.
 Plan when to send each type of email for the biggest impact of each.

 As time goes on, consumers keep evolving and their preferences can change.
-You should constantly be reading up on important email marketing strategies and staying up to date on the latest best practices.
+You should constantly be reading up on important email marketing tools and strategies and staying up to date on the latest best practices.